Nvrusha/Nvrusha/README.md

 <img align="right" alt="Coding" width="390" src="https://i.pinimg.com/originals/e7/26/c7/e726c74ac081eed50feee1433d12c998.gif" style="margin=10px;">

-- 🔭 I’m currently working on **Performing E2E testing of MakeMyTrip**
+- 🔭 I’m currently working on **End-to-End testing for the travel giant MakeMyTrip – making every trip smoother, one test at a time!**

-- 🌱 I’m currently learning **Java and Selenium**
+- 🌱 On a journey to master **Java and Selenium**

-- 💬 Ask me about **JavaScript, Database & Functional testing**
+- 💬  Curious about **avaScript, Databases, or Functional Testing?
+Let’s geek out together!**

-- 📫 How to reach me **nivangunevrushali.vn@gmail.com**
+- 📫 How to reach me **nivangunevrushali.vn@gmail.com – I’d love to hear from you!**
-- ⚡ Fun fact: 🎢 I'm a Pharmacy graduate turned into a software tester!
+- ⚡ Fun fact: 🎢 **I’m a Pharmacy graduate turned Software Tester!**

 <h3 align="left">Connect with me:</h3>